E-backtesting: Simulation studies

 We choose the probability level for $\VaR_p$ and $\ES_p$ to be $p=0.95$.
 Via the presampled data, the forecaster obtains the forecasts of $\VaR_{0.95}(L_t|\mathcal{F}_{t-1})$ and $\ES_{0.95}(L_t|\mathcal{F}_{t-1})$ using empirical VaR and ES of the residuals and the estimated model parameters $\hat{\bm{\theta}}=(\hat\omega,\hat\alpha,\hat\beta)$.
 See Section \ref{app:structural} for details of the forecasting procedure.
 Due to the model-free nature, we only use the losses and forecasts $(L_t,r_t,z_t)$ for our e-backtesting method, while the sequential monitoring method also uses the estimated volatility $\sigma_t(\hat{\bm{\theta}})$ by assuming the GARCH model of the losses.
 As suggested by \cite{HogaDemetrescu2022}, the Monte Carlo simulations detector with a rolling window performs the best among others for both VaR and ES monitoring.
 Therefore, we take this method for comparison with ours.
 We choose the size $m=50$ of the rolling window.
 The significance level of the sequential monitoring method is set to be $5\%$, while we choose the rejection threshold of our e-backtesting method to be $1/5\%=20$ (see Theorem \ref{lem:Ville}).

 Figure \ref{fig:vares_compare} plots the average results we get based on $10,000$ simulations, where the betting processes of e-backtesting are chosen by the GREE, GREL or GREM method.
 The top panels plot the percentage of detections over the total $10,000$ simulations, including those before and after the structural changes at $t=b^*+1$, while the bottom panels show the average number of trading days from the structural changes at $t=b^*+1$ to detections through backtesting, given that detections occur after $t=b^*+1$.
 We call this quantity the average run length (ARL) as in \cite{HogaDemetrescu2022}.
-As expected, the GREE, GREL and GREM methods are dominated by the sequential monitoring method as they do not rely on the model information.
-However, all of the three methods exhibit reasonable performance for all values of $b^*$.
+We observe that the sequential monitoring method outperforms the GREE, GREL, and GREM methods in terms of the detection percentage and the detection speed (reflected by ARL).
+This is not surprising, as our backtesting method is nonparametric and requires less model assumptions.\footnote{The backtesting methods based on cumulative violations in \cite{DuEscanciano2017} and \cite{HogaDemetrescu2022} require calculating the realized uniform variables known as probability integral transforms.
+For this, one needs to assume a parametric model (e.g., t-distribution) for the losses.} On the other hand, our test is one-sided while the sequential monitoring method is a two-sided test.
+The GREE, GREL, and GREM methods exhibit reasonable performance for all values of $b^*$.
 From the ARL plots, the GREE, GREL and GREM methods detect evidence against the forecasts around $0$ to $30$ days later than the sequential monitoring method.